 - Make note of the Access Key ID and Secret Access Key that are generated.
 You will need these to authenticate your API requests to Cost Explorer.

 Once you have granted access to Quolum, the Connect button on the Connections card would now say Reconnect.
 Reconnect is used to reauthenticate under circumstances where the access has expired.

-Using the OAuth protocol, Quolum now has delegated access to your Amazon Web Services Workspace.
-The Quolum server, running on Amazon AWS VPC, will be able to make API calls and retrieve feature-level utilization of projects, stories, and tasks.
+Quolum now has delegated access to your Amazon Web Services Workspace.
+The Quolum server, running on Amazon AWS VPC, will be able to make API calls and retrieve service-level utilization.
 Later, this data is crunched and available for visualization on the Quolum dashboard.